PrefectHQ/prefect/docs/guides/deployment/servereless-workers.md

   boost: 2
 ---

 # Run Deployments on Serverless Computing Infrastructure

-Prefect provides work pools for workers to run serverless flows on cloud provider platforms.
+Prefect provides work pools for workers to run serverless workflows on cloud provider platforms.
 The following options are available:

 - AWS ECS